 As we do every quarter, we’re back with the latest updates from Google over the last quarter.
 In our last publish of Google Updates we covered the SMITH Algorithm (Passage Ranking) and how Google has been striving to make search more relevant for users and businesses alike.
 This time around, at the Google IO conference in May 2021, they’ve announced two more massive algorithm updates in the pipeline which we’ll cover under ‘What’s Next’.

-The Page Experience Algorithm officially rolled out as a ranking factor, they are fishing out websites that don’t meet the experience and relevance expectations of users.
+With the Page Experience Algorithm officially rolled out as a ranking factor, Google is fishing out websites that don’t meet the experience and relevance expectations of users.
 That said, lets now get into the key Google updates in Q2 for your business to be adept with the latest and plan strategically to stay relevant and visible on search.

 Google Algorithm updates

 Since mid-June 2021 Google has started including Page Experience as one of its search ranking factors.
 The page experience data is taken from Chrome User Experience Report which considers several page performance signals like Core Web Vitals, Mobile Compatibility, Safety, HTTPS, Placement of interstitials.

 Google’s Core Web Vitals are important measures to help all site owners provide better user experiences by optimizing some critical user-centric elements of their pages.
 Here are the Core Web Vitals Google considers while calculating Page Experience.

 The LCP is a metric used to determine the loading performance of a page.
 This measure considers the time it takes to load the largest element on a page.
 Google recommends an LCP below 2.5 seconds to provide the best user experience.

 The FID is a measure of the page’s responsiveness.
 FID considers the time from when a user provides an input on a page to when the page provides a relevant response.
 Google recommends an FID below 100 milliseconds to provide the best user experience.

 CLS (Cumulative Layout Shift)